 Chile is an incredibly diverse country, with deserts, islands, the Andes, and Antarctica to discover.
 Expats moving to Chile get to explore a country which stretches across three continents.
-While Chile's main territory is located on the South American west coast, the Easter Islands, its westernmost border, belongs to Oceania.
-In the south, it reaches all the way to Antarctica.
+While Chile's main territory is located on the west coast of South America, Easter Island — its westernmost border — belongs to Oceania.
+In the south, its territory reaches all the way to Antarctica.

 Santiago de Chile

 On a smog-free day, one of the first things you’ll notice about Chile’s capital is the dramatic scenery that surrounds the city.
 Rising to the east are the Andes Mountains and to the west the smaller Chilean Coastal Range.
 Despite the noise and air pollution, Santiago has so much for expats to discover.
 With varied, characterful districts, Santiago seems to have it all: Spanish-style arcades, beautiful palacios, countless museums, a buzzing art scene, charming cafes, and much more.
 In summer, the temperature is always around 30°C but may fall to 15°C at night.
 In winter, the proximity to the Andes is ideal for winter sports enthusiasts.